 YOU HAVE NO BUDGET

-In addition, as a social networking service, you can readily share your projects among other users.
+In addition, as a social networking service you can readily share your projects among other users.
 In fact, many graphic designers use Tumblr as part of their marketing efforts, so it’s worth checking out.

-INVESTING IN YOUR OWN SITE
+INVEST IN YOUR OWN SITE

+Having your own domain establishes you as a professional who is looking to work with serious clients.
+Not only that, with access to high-end features you will have better control over the look and feel of your site.
 In fact, paid services don’t cost as much as you think.
-Hosting and domain registration usually comes up to around 100 USD a year — that’s about 10 USD per month, which is quite affordable.
+Hosting and domain registration usually comes up to around 100 USD a year.
+That’s about 10 USD per month, which is quite affordable.
 You might have to save up, but the rewards are worth it.

 You Want Something Intuitive